uber/baseweb/src/popover/README.md

 )
 ```

-However it seems like the render prop approach is a better API in this case.

 ### Default styles

 The popover element will have zero padding by default.
 There are many valid use cases for both padded and non-padded popovers, so I'd argue that starting with zero padding and also exporting an optional `StyledPadding` is a better solution than forcing users to use a style override API to reset padding to zero.